netreconlab/ParseCareKit/README.md

 }
 ```

-You should never save changes to ParseCareKit classes directly to Parse as it may cause your data to get out-of-sync.
-Instead, user the `convertToCareKit` methods from each class and use the `add` or `update` methods for the CareStore.
+***You should never save changes to ParseCareKit classes directly to Parse as it may cause your data to get out-of-sync.*** Instead, user the `convertToCareKit` methods from each class and use the `add` or `update` methods from the CareStore.
 For example, the process below is recommended when creating new items to sync between CareKit and ParseCareKit

 ```swift
 //Create doctor using CareKit